-According to a latest report by media group, almost all famous sites in Lahore city are losing their charm and beauty due to lack of proper administration and maintenance.
-Sheesh Mehal which is located in Lahore Fort is losing is losing its charm.
-Sheesh Medhal is known for its white marble floor, while pietra dura (use of precious stones) and complicated mirror work gives a unique and attractive look to it.
-UNESCO has marked Sheesh Mehal as World Heritage Site in 1981.
+According to the latest report by the media group, almost all famous sites in Lahore city are losing their charm and beauty due to lack of proper administration and maintenance.
+Sheesh Mehal which is located in Lahore Fort is losing its charm.
+Sheesh Mahal is known for its white marble floor, while pietra dura (use of precious stones) and complicated mirror work gives a unique and attractive look to it.
+UNESCO has marked Sheesh Mehal as a World Heritage Site in 1981.

 The media group has also mentioned that the water of fountains may welcome the new generation of Dengue Mosquito.
 The Walled City Administration is taking no measurement to overcome the restore the dying art and to prevent the dengue virus.